 vSphere Client | Create encrypted virtual machine Encrypt and decrypt virtual machines |

-This book. |
+This book |

-vSphere Web Services SDK | Create encrypted virtual machine Encrypt and decrypt virtual machines Perform a deep recrypt of a virtual machine (use a different DEK).
-Perform a shallow recrypt of a virtual machine (use a different KEK). |
+vSphere Web Services SDK | Create encrypted virtual machine Encrypt and decrypt virtual machines Perform a deep recrypt of a virtual machine (use a different DEK) Perform a shallow recrypt of a virtual machine (use a different KEK) |

 vSphere Web Services SDK Programming Guide vSphere Web Services API Reference |

-crypto-util | Decrypt encrypted core dumps, check whether files are encrypted, and perform other management tasks directly on the ESXi host. | Command-line help. |
+crypto-util | Decrypt encrypted core dumps Check whether files are encrypted Perform other management tasks directly on the ESXi host |

 Recrypting Virtual Machines